 We continually monitor events and changes in circumstances that could indicate carrying amounts of long-lived assets may not be recoverable.
-Among other indicators we look at the market capitalization of the Company against the net book value of equity.
+Among other indicators we look at the market capitalization of the Company against the net book value of equity and market conditions in the dry bulk freight market.
 In assessing the recoverability of our vessels carrying amounts, we make assumptions regarding estimated future cash flows and estimates in respect of residual or scrap value.
 When such events or changes in circumstances are present, we assess the recoverability of long-lived assets by determining whether the carrying value of such assets will be recovered through undiscounted expected future cash flows.
 If the total of the future cash flows is less than the carrying amount of those assets, we recognize an impairment loss based on the excess of the carrying amount over the lower of the fair market value of the assets, less cost to sell, and the net present value ("NPV") of estimated future undiscounted cash flows from the employment of the asset ("value-in-use").

-As of December 31,2022, and December 31, 2021, the Company has no indications that the carrying amount of a particular vessel may not be fully recoverable.
+As of December 31,2023, and December 31, 2022, the Company had no indications that the carrying amount of a particular vessel may not be fully recoverable.